veertuinc/anka-docs/intel/Getting Started/aws-ec2-mac.md

 If you decided not to use our community AMIs, you'll need to [install Anka]({{< relref "intel/Getting Started/installing-the-anka-virtualization-package.md" >}}) just as you would with non-AWS hardware.
 {{< /hint >}}

+### Licensing

+When you first license Anka, keep track of the fulfillment ID as you'll need this to release the cores and use the license on a fresh machine.

+{{< hint info >}}
+Stopping and starting the instance does not impact the Anka licenses validity, even if you start the instance on a different dedicated machine.
+{{< /hint >}}

 ---

 ### Example Scripts